Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    cargo concordium build --schema-json-out ./

-This command prints the json schema of your smart contract into your current directory.
+This command creates a file with the json schema of your smart contract in your current directory.

 Register your public key
 ========================